-You can expect many behavioral questions, short case studies, and also some tests.
-A long discussion of your past projects, successes and failures, can also follow, especially if an executive from the company leads the interview.
+You can expect to deal with tough behavioral questions, short case studies, and also some written exams, such as IQ or personality testing.
+A long discussion of your past projects, successes and failures, and lessons you have learned along the way, will likely follow.
+The interview will become even more tricky if an executive from the company leads the meetings.

-Case studies – the fundamental stone of this interview
+Case studies – the fundamental stone of the interview

-Your task will be to analyze the problem, design a solution (in brief), and present it to us.
-This is a great way of assessing your readiness for the job, and your real level of experience.
+Your task will be to analyze the problem, design a solution (in brief), and present your findings and suggestions.
+This is a great way of assessing your readiness for the job, and your real level of experience in a given field.
 How can such a short case study look like?

 We will give you profit and loss account and cash flow statement of a client.
 Your task will be to analyze the papers and find the areas for improvement.

-While addressing the case studies, try to focus not only on finding the right solution, but also on the right presentation of your solution to the interviewers.
-They should understand it.
-They should like it.
-They should, because that is what they will expect from you in job–to deliver the presentations their clients like.
+While addressing the case studies, try to focus not only on finding the right solution, but also on the right presentation of your findings and suggestions.

-Tell them the truth, but do not touch them
+Tell them the truth, but do not hurt their ego

-Try to focus on numbers rather than persons.
-Speak without emotions.
-Do not blame anyone.
+Try to focus on numbers, speak without emotions, and do not blame anyone for mistakes you discovered.
 Focus on the future, not on the past…

 We will ask you how you approached various situations and problems in the past, trying to understand how you will approach them in the future, while working for us.
 The questions you can expect: